 The pretzels are best served once cooled on the day you make them.
 Otherwise, they will keep for several days and keep most of their crispiness, if you pack them in an airtight container.

 HOMEMADE PRETZEL DOGS – Easy pretzel dog recipe, hot dogs in homemade pretzel dough, perfect finger food for any kind of party.

 ROMANIAN CHEESE PRETZELS – My favorite Christmas treats.
 Cheesy pretzels or sticks with caraway, sesame or nigella seeds.

 SCHNITZEL BURGERS – Oven baked pork schnitzel served in a pretzel bun.

 - 3 large soft pretzel, one or two days old

 - freshly ground black pepper

-- salt, optional and to taste (See note)
+- fine sea salt, optional and to taste (See note)

 - Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
 Line a baking tray with baking paper.

 - Cut the pretzels into regular slices, about as thick as a finger.
 Cutting regular pieces is very important, the actual size of the pretzel chips is not that important, you can